-But routine cleaning with a little time and effort can help you cost-effectively maintain your stone fireplace.
-You can use an all-purpose cleaner, a speciality cleaner and even something as simple as a vinegar solution.
+But routine cleaning with a little time and effort can help you maintain your stone fireplace easily.
+You can use an all-purpose cleaner, a specialty cleaner, and even something as simple as a vinegar solution.
 Here are all the ways of cleaning the stone fireplace.

 How To Clean Stone Fireplace

 Prepare The Fireplace For Cleaning

 The process of cleaning an area of your house should always be exclusive.
 You don’t want the chemicals you are using to clean your fireplace to damage the hearth, floor, and other spaces around it.

 The ash and dust in the firebox and around the hearth also become a hindrance in the cleaning process.
 You will also need adequate protection for your body before using chemicals.
 Here is all the preparation you need before cleaning the fireplace.